kbparagua/js-crash-course/02_closures.md

 This is just a simplification.

-An environment is a place where arguments and local variables are stored for each function.
-Whenever a function is executed a new environment is created and normally destroyed after its execution.
+An environment is a temporary place (*let's just say a box*) where arguments and local variables are stored for every executed function.
+It is created at the start of a function execution and normally destroyed after execution is finished.

 ```js
 function foo(x){